 The DAT is a computerized professional school test for students applying to dental school programs.
 The DAT is sponsored by American Dental Association.
 See DAT General Information and Registration to learn more.

-The PCAT is a paper professional school test for students applying to pharmacy school programs.
+The PCAT is a computerized professional school test for students applying to pharmacy school programs.
 The PCAT is endorsed by American Association of Colleges of Pharmacy (AACP).
 See PCAT General Information and Registration to learn more.

 The GRE is a computerized professional or graduate school test for students applying to physician assistant, physical therapy, veterinary medicine, chiropractic medicine, speech-language pathology, occupational therapy and other programs.
 Students should verify with the individual professional schools they are applying to when determining if the GRE is the appropriate test to take as well as if the general GRE is sufficient or if special subject area GRE tests are needed.
 See GRE General Information and Registration for more details.